Social Security attorney Gordon Gates wrote about a Social Security Administrative Law Judge (ALJ) who only approves 11 percent of cases.

 As more evidence is obtained, cases become better developed which means there is more relevant documentation of the impairments and symptoms.
 So, of course, impairments and symptoms “get worse.”

 However, the ALJ seems to suggest that the actual condition(s) worsen AFTER the attorney is hired.
-That lawyers somehow add-on symptoms and impairments that do not exist to make their clients look worse than they actually are in order to improve the chances of winning the case.
+This implies that lawyers somehow add-on symptoms and impairments that do not exist to make their clients look worse than they actually are in order to improve the chances of winning the case.

 You just told be about your migraines.
 Have you talked to your doctor?
 Why not bring it up at the next visit.